ka5p3rr/PotassiumOverload/instructions/instruction.md

 In this chapter we define our custom versioning convention.

-Our product version comprises of two number separated by dot - `x.y`, where `x` is major and `y` is minor change.
-These have no limit.
+Our product version comprises of two number separated by dot - `x.y.z`, where `x` is major, `y` is minor, and `z` is patch.
+These have no numerical limit.
 These are specified inside the `build.gradle` file and has to updated manually in the following way:

-- When merging into `prod` major should be increased by 1 and minor reset back to 0
+- When merging into `prod` major should be increased by 1 and minor and patch should be reset back to 0
-- When merging into `dev`major stays the same and minor increases by 1 relative to the current minor version
+- When merging into `dev` major stays the same, minor increases by 1 relative to the current minor version, and patch is reset to 0
+- When merging into `epics` major and minor stay the same, and patch increase by 1 relative to the current patch version

 ## 6 Instructions for PR reviewers